OneMoreSummer/academic-kickstart/content/post/aussie-test-best-v-best-how-many-q1s-how-many-q4s/index.md

 The Q4 bias for bowlers aligns with that found for their English counterparts.

-A similar under-representation of Q1 batters was found in Australian Test cricket as that found in English Test cricket, at the highest levels.
+A similar [under-representation of Q1 Test batters](https://onemoresummer.co.uk/post/individual-thinking-v-systems-thinking/) was found in Australian cricket as that found in English cricket, at the highest levels.